tuanzisama/nuxt-express-scaffold/README.md

 ## What can nuxt.js solve?
 - SEO optimization for search engines.
 - Runs on the client in an old version or without a JavaScript engine.
-- The client's network is slow
+- The client's network is slow.
 - ...

 ## What did this project do?
-- Integrate `Express` in this project; so you can write `Nodejs` to solve cross-domain issues in the production environment, and other browser-binding questions.
+- Integrate `Express` in this project; so you can write `Nodejs` to solve the problem of browser binding in the production environment.
+- Use `http-proxy-middleware` so you can "freely" cross domains.
 - ...

 ## Directory Structure